 Trevithick Trail: Merthyr Tydfil to Abercynon

-On this tramway the Penydarren locomotive entered history by becoming the first ever steam-powered railway locomotive to travel with a load.
-It took this honour on the 21st of January, 1804, after a 500 guinea bet was made that it could haul 10 tonnes of iron.
-It was slow going but after some 4 hours Richard Trevithick’s engine completed the 9 miles from Penydarren to Abercynon and made history!
-Today you should be able to complete the 9 miles quite a bit faster but you will find plenty to distract you along the way.
+On this tramway the Penydarren locomotive entered World history by becoming the first ever steam-powered railway locomotive to pull a load on rails.
+A 500 guinea bet was made by local iron masters that it couldn't haul 10 tonnes of iron.
+The stakes were high, but on the 21st of January 1804, after 4 hours and a broken track, Richard Trevithick's engine completed the 9 miles from Penydarren to Abercynon!
+Today you should be able to complete the 9 miles quite a bit faster but we promise you will find plenty to distract you along the way.

 Natural attractions: